I can’t take it anymore! I give in and am finally going to embrace the fact that autumn is here.

 - 1/2 teaspoon kosher salt or sea Salt

 - 1/2 cup unsalted Butter (one stick), softened

 - 2 eggs

-- Preheat oven to 350°F. Butter and flour a 9-inch springform pan.
-Soak the batter's raisins in rum for at least 20 minutes, pressing down on the raisins occasionally to make sure the top ones get to macerate, too.
+Preheat oven to 350°F. Butter and flour a 9-inch springform pan.
+Optional - if macerating the raisins, soak them in rum for at least 20 minutes, pressing down on the raisins occasionally to make sure the top ones get soaked, too.

-- Make the topping: In a bowl combine the flour, brown sugar, cinnamon, and salt.
+Make the topping: In a bowl combine the flour, brown sugar, cinnamon, clove, ginger, and salt.
 Pinch in the butter, or use a pastry cutter, until it looks like coarse crumbs.
 Mix in the chopped nuts, and then refrigerate topping until ready to top the coffeecake.

-- With a mixer beat the butter and brown sugar on medium-high until light and fluffy.
+With a mixer beat the butter and brown sugar on medium-high until light and fluffy.
 Beat in the eggs, one at a time.
 Stir in the vanilla extract, pumpkin puree, and sour cream.
-Drain the raisins from the rum and stir in.
+Drain the raisins from the rum (if macerating) and stir in.

-- Stir in the flour mixture until just combined.
-Spread the batter in the prepared pan.
-Sprinkle the topping over the batter and then bake.
-Bake for 50 minutes to 1 hour or until a toothpick comes out clean when inserted into the middle of the cake.
+Bake for about 1 hour or until a toothpick comes out clean when inserted into the middle of the cake.
 Allow to cool, then remove from pan and dust with confectioners sugar.
 Cut and serve.

 To toast nuts: Preheat an oven to 325°F. Spread the nuts out on a sheet pan and bake until fragrant and lightly toasted, about 10 minutes.
 Or toast in a large dry skillet over medium heat for 5-10 minutes or until fragrant and lightly toasted.